-June 8-19, 2017.
+August 30, 2017.
 Greetings UFE Members.
-Thank you for a positive graduation and providing student support through the end of the quarter.
-We certainly faced challenges.
-Through it all, the UFE sought to provide leadership when working with the administration in response to student concerns during the recent protests and actions.
+May you have experienced a rejuvenating summer.
+We certainly face challenges at the College.
+Through it all, the UFE has sought to provide leadership when working with the administration in response to student concerns during the recent protests and actions.
 The UFE Bargaining Team, Coordinating Committee and Stewards Council collaborated to provide support to faculty and students.
-This support comes in many forms, ranging from being available to the students beyond the classroom, meeting with TESC faculty, members of the administration and our state-wide union affiliates, communicating with legal counsel, responding to the press, and holding gatherings for faculty discussion and respite.
+This support comes in many forms, ranging from being available to the students beyond the classroom, leading summer institutes and a Union School, meeting with TESC faculty, members of the administration and our state-wide union affiliates, communicating with legal counsel, responding to the press, and holding gatherings for faculty discussion and respite.

 That said, we recognize that our members have a full range of different perspectives related to recent Evergreen events and controversies.
 It must be noted that our union must be respectful of our duty of fair representation.
 As a union, we are both responsible and obligated to represent all faculty members of the bargaining unit (which includes 73% of UFE continuing faculty members).
 We are committed to honoring this responsibility.

-Thank you everyone for your dedicated work this quarter.
-I know you are all scrambling, likely exhausted, and deeply concerned for our students.
+Thank you everyone for your dedicated work as we move into the fall quarter.
+I know you are deeply concerned for our students.
 At the end of the day, their faces are the ones I rest my mind on, the ones I think about late at night, and whose smiles, growth and inquiry give me great hope.
 That is what I hold on to the most and I suspect we share that feeling.

 In solidarity, Grace Huerta, UFE Chair